 The very first symptom of the FIP disease in a cat may be very vague.
 However, the most common clinical signs of the disease are lethargy, absent appetite, weight loss, fluctuating fever, and listlessness.
 The symptoms typically start to show up after a period of several days.

-There are mainly two types of FIP virus.
+There are mainly two types of FIP viruses.
 They are as follows:

 Non-effusive FIP also possesses similar symptoms as the effusive type, including jaundice, diarrhea, lack of appetite, fever, and weight loss.
 The only difference is that in this form of Feline Infectious Peritonitis, there occurs no fluid accumulation.

-As evident, both types of the disease are equally harmful.
+As evident, both types of disease are equally harmful.
 Once the FIP starts to develop, it deteriorates the health condition of the cat rapidly.
-Although some cats remain normal for a couple of weeks, in most of the cases, the unfortunate end result is death.
+Although some cats remain normal for a couple of weeks, in most cases, the unfortunate end result is death.

 Diagnosis of FIP

-FIP is very much difficult to diagnose because most of its clinical signs are indefinite and occurs along with other diseases found in cats.
-A bit of abnormality may be noticed in the blood test analysis, but none of the anomalies is specific for FIP.
+FIP is very much difficult to diagnose because most of its clinical signs are indefinite and occur along with other diseases found in cats.
+A bit of abnormality may be noticed in the blood test analysis, but none of the anomalies is specific to FIP.

 To ascertain the presence of fluid in the chest or abdomen area, X-rays may be beneficial.
 If the presence of fluid is detected, some of the liquid can be removed by tapping the cat’s abdomen or chest.
 Since there are other types of diseases as well that produce the same kind of fluid as FIP produces, you must test it in a veterinary laboratory to analyze the liquid properly.
 But it is to be noted that only fluid analysis does not provide a perfect diagnosis of the disease.